Notes on the knot concordance invariant Upsilon: The definition of

 .05in {\bf Observation} The lattice points which contain a filtered generator at filtration level $t$ all lie on a line of slope with lattice points parametrized by the pair $(Alg, Alex)$.
-Alternatively, if a line of slope $m$ contain distinct lattice points representing bifiltration levels of generators at the same $\calf_t$ filtration level, then .05in
+Alternatively, if a line of slope $m$ contains distinct lattice points representing bifiltration levels of generators at the same $\calf_t$ filtration level, then .05in

-In the diagram for $T(3,7)$, the illustrated line in the plane corresponds to $t = \frac{4}{5}$ and $s = 2$.
-Since the lower half plane bounded by this line contains a generator of $H(C)$ of grading level 0, while no half plane bounded by a parallel line with smaller value of $s$ contains such a generator, we have $\U_K(\frac{4}{5}) = -2(2) = -4$.
+In the diagram for $T(3,7)$ shown in Figure~\ref{fig37}, the illustrated line in the plane corresponds to $t = \frac{4}{5}$ and $s = 2$.
+Since the lower half-plane bounded by this line contains a generator of $H_0(\ck)$, while no half plane bounded by a parallel line with smaller value of $s$ contains such a generator, we have $\U_K(\frac{4}{5}) = -2(2) = -4$.

-Continuing with $K = T(3,7)$, it is now clear that for $m < -2$ (that is, for $t < \frac{2}{3}$), the least $s$ for which $C^t_s$ contains a generator of $H(C(K))$ corresponds to the line through $(0,6)$, which has filtration level $ \frac{t}{2} 6 + (1-\frac{t}{2})0 = 3t$.
+Continuing with $K = T(3,7)$, it is now clear that for $m < -2$ (that is, for $t < \frac{2}{3}$), the least $s$ for which $(\ck,\calf_t)_s$ contains a generator of $H_0(\ck)$ corresponds to the line through $(0,6)$, which has filtration level $ \frac{t}{2} 6 + (1-\frac{t}{2})0 = 3t$.

-For $-2 <m < -1$ (that is, for $\frac{2}{3} < t<1$), the least $s$ for which $C^t_s$ contains a generator of $H_0(C)$ corresponds to the line through $(2,2)$, which has filtration level $\frac{t}{2} 2 + (1-\frac{t}{2})2 = 2$.
+For $-2 <m < -1$ (that is, for $\frac{2}{3} < t<1$), the least $s$ for which $ (\ck,\calf_t)_s$ contains a generator of $H_0(\ck)$ corresponds to the line through $(2,2)$, which has filtration level $\frac{t}{2} 2 + (1-\frac{t}{2})2 = 2$.
 Multiplying by $-2$ and checking the value $t = \frac{2}{3}$ yields